Study Period | 2021-2033 | CAGR | 2.5% |

-The global pharmerging market size was valued at USD 1.78 trillion in 2024 and is projected to grow from USD 1.83 trillion in 2025 to reach USD 2.23 trillion by 2033, exhibiting a CAGR of 2.5% during the forecast period (2025-2033).
+The global pharmerging market size was valued at USD 1.78 Trillion in 2024 and is expected to grow from USD 1.82 Trillion in 2025 to reach USD 2.22 Trillion in 2033, growing at a CAGR of 2.5% during the forecast period (2025–2033).

 "Pharmerging" refers to the emerging pharmaceutical markets in developing countries, particularly those with rapidly growing economies and expanding healthcare infrastructure.
 These regions are becoming increasingly important to global pharmaceutical companies due to their rising demand for healthcare products, improving access to medicines, and expanding middle-class populations.
 Countries in the "pharmerging" category include China, India, Brazil, Russia, and other nations in Africa and Southeast Asia.